10 Essential Oils & Their Safety for Cats

 • Toxic Compounds: Eucalyptus contains compounds that can cause adverse reactions in cats, including lethargy, vomiting, and diarrhea.

-• Respiratory Distress: Inhaling eucalyptus oil can lead to breathing difficulties, especially in sensitive cats.
+• Respiratory Distress: Inhaling eucalyptus oil can lead to breathing difficulties.

-• Skin Irritation: Direct contact with eucalyptus oil can cause skin irritation or allergic reactions.
+• Skin Irritation: Direct contact can cause skin irritation or allergic reactions.

 7. Rosemary Can Cause A Variety of Issues in Cats